AlexBAV/AsyncCppRpc/README.md

 A server can extend published interfaces by adding new methods.
 It is also allowed to change the order of methods in an interface.
 Client re-compilation is not required in both these cases.

-If server removes methods from the interface after it is published and client calls one of the removed methods, an error is returned to the client.
+If server removes methods from the interface after it has been published and client calls one of the removed methods, a `corsl::hresult_error` exception with error code `E_NOTIMPL` is thrown on the client.

 Changing the types, the number or order of parameters in a published method will lead to an undefined behavior.